Twist And Shout Variations List

 This album was a unique Canadian release

-Variation 2.6.2 is the eighth pressing and was released only in MONO.
-This pressing is recognized by its new type of RCA pressing with a small 24 mm pressing ring similar to Compo pressing rings (that are 25 mm).
+Variation LP.6054.6.2 was released only in MONO.
+This pressing is recognized by its gold perimeter print and new type of RCA pressing with a small 24 mm pressing ring similar to Compo pressing rings (that are 25 mm).
 Dynaflex technology used a more flexible vinyl compound that was said to be "more forgiving", and where records could be pressed thinner.

 This technology would apparently allow the grooves to "preserve their shape" more easily after repeated use (this claim has not been verified and the technology was "hit and miss", with fantastic pressings on some occasions, while others were wobbly and would curve easily when the shrink wrap was too tight and the record kept in conditions where the temperature was too high).